Eveieve/TodoList2/README.md

 # features

-* add projects and delete them
+* add projects with `Enter` and delete them with clicking delete buttons
 * add tasks inside projects and delete them
+* edit each project & task title by double clicking
 * expand a single task to write notes or set a due date
 * checkmark completed tasks
 * use local storage to persist data on the computer